-Textile design is having a moment.
-GUCCI’s new homewares collection features bespoke velvet cushions; Australian apparel company Gorman just celebrated 10 years of collaborating with textile designers for runway looks; printed, designer bedding was a big hit at this year’s Milan Design Week with Milan-based print queen J.J.
-Martin launching her own signature range; and Welsh artist Sean Edwards exhibited colorful quilts at this year’s Venice Biennale in his show “Undo Things Done.”
+Textile design is a fast-moving creative industry with a lot of opportunities.
+GUCCI’s new homewares collection features bespoke velvet cushions; Australian apparel company Gorman just celebrated ten years of collaborating with textile designers for runway looks; printed, designer bedding was a big hit at this year’s Milan Design Week with Milan-based print queen J.J.
+Martin launching her signature range, and Welsh artist Sean Edwards exhibited colorful quilts at this year’s Venice Biennale in his show “Undo Things Done.”

-It can be hard to know where to start if you are wanting to work in the industry.
+It can be hard to know where to start if you want to work in the industry.
 What qualifications might you need?
 Should you specialize in one area or spread your net wide and say yes to all types of projects?
 How do you approach clients (and land those important paying gigs)?
 What equipment is worth investing in?

 Read on to learn how designers Ellen Barten, Ryan Parker, Ellie Barker, and Silvia Stella Osella found their place in the textile world and had their work featured by major labels such as Nordstrom, Betsey Johnson, Lobo Mau, Zara, Topshop, and Adidas.

 Ellen Barten for f.oui

-I love doing artwork with paper, pens, markers, pastels, colored pencils, watercolor, etc, so if you are into doing artwork by hand, get a good range of art supplies.
+I love doing artwork with paper, pens, markers, pastels, colored pencils, watercolor, etc., so if you are into doing artwork by hand, get a good range of art supplies.
 It’s also worth the investment to print some of your artwork on actual fabric using a printing service near you or an online printer such as Spoonflower.
-Seeing the scale, resolution, and colors how they are printed on fabric is so different than looking at it on a computer screen and to learn the craft you must do this.
+The scale, resolution, and colors when the artwork is printed on fabric are so different than looking at it on a computer screen, and to learn the craft, you must do this.

-My career high so far would be working for Betsey Johnson which was so much fun, I love the Betsey Johnson aesthetic.
+My career high so far would be working for Betsey Johnson which was so much fun, and I love the Betsey Johnson aesthetic.
 The highlight was seeing models walking down the runway at two different NYC Fashion Weeks wearing prints that I worked on.

 My advice for landing clients is to be friendly and not afraid to talk and connect to people!
 Be responsive and clear in communication with clients.
-Also, I recommend going to the textile trade shows in your area such as Printsource and keeping up on the trends in the fields you are interested in working in, i.e. fashion or homeware.
+Also, I recommend going to the textile trade shows in your area, such as Printsource, and keeping up on the trends in the fields you are interested in working in, i.e., fashion or homeware.